Today it’s not enough anymore to set up a blog and publish a few blog posts to get recognized by your target audience.

 HOW TO USE TAILWIND TRIBES

-Once you previewed, liked and joined the tribe of your choice you can start looking for content to pin from there and upload your own pins to the tribe to be shared by others.
+Once you joined the tribe of your choice you can start looking for content to pin from there and upload your own pins to the tribe to be shared by others.

 HOW TO PIN FROM TAILWIND TRIBES